 An elderly sitting service provides care or support to older people, often as a type of Respite Care when primary caregivers take a well earned break.
 Home sitting services for the elderly can be arranged as a short term solution or as longer term care services, such as Overnight Care.

-A day sitter for elderly people can provide companionship, Personal Care or help with domestic tasks like household cleaning and shopping assistance.
+A day sitter for elderly people can provide companionship, Personal Care or help with domestic daily activities like household cleaning and shopping assistance.
 This could include anything from accompanying them to a special occasion, such as wedding, or taking part in activities such as trips to the library or simply getting out for some fresh air.

 If you’re caring for an elderly parent, senior sitting services provide a much needed opportunity for caregivers to have some time away from their responsibilities and enjoy time to themselves.
 There are also many benefits for the person needing care to spend time with someone different and enjoy a variety of social interactions.